Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Option can be found in Gameplay > Feedback > Feedback Messages.

-13. Add in-game option "Disable Area Map Zoom" (only available in PST:EE)
+13. Add in-game option "Disable Area Map Zoom" (only available for PST:EE)

 Setting this option disables animation when zooming in or out of the area map screen.